iharrisonfu/gpt-cantonese-sentiment/README.md

 # gpt-cantonese-sentiment
-code for paper 'The reliability and feasibility of using ChatGPT for sentiment analysis in Cantonese'
+code for paper 'Efficacy of ChatGPT in Cantonese Sentiment Analysis: Comparative Study'